FINNGEN/fganalysis-r/README.md

-# Package for common analayses in  FinnGen.
+# Package for common analyses in FinnGen.

 ## Overview

-The `fganalysis` is an R package designed for analyzing drug response data.
-It provides functions for data processing, summarization, and visualization of lab measurements and drug purchases.
+The `fganalysis` is an R package designed for common analyses performed in FinnGen.
+First functionality provides functions for data processing, summarization, and visualization of lab measurements and drug purchases.

 ## Installation

 You can install the package from the local directory using the following command:

 ```R

 devtools::install("path/to/fganalysis")
 ```